V4Fire/Client/src/components/friends/module-loader/README.md

 ### load

 Loads the specified modules.
-If some modules are already loaded, they won’t be loaded twice.
+If some modules are already loaded, they won't be loaded twice.
-If all specified modules are already loaded, the function returns a simple value, but not a promise.
+If all specified modules are already loaded, the function returns a simple value rather than a promise.
-The resulting value is designed to use with [[AsyncRender]].
+The resulting value is designed for use with [[AsyncRender]].

 ```js
 const modules = await this.moduleLoader.load(